 Every year, Tiger Recruitment releases a Salary and Benefits Review.
-This year we collated the data from a survey of 1084 employees, cross-referenced with the candidates we met with the previous year.
+This year we collated the data from a survey of 2,202 employees.

 What’s included in the report?